John Leland Atwood: Post war

 Atwood later became president of North American Aviation in 1948 and oversaw the development of some of the most important aircraft produced in the United States.
 These included the F-86 Sabre, which has shown a 10-to-1 superiority over Soviet MiG-15s, during the Korean War.
 Others include the F-100 Super Sabre, X-15 rocket plane, XB-70 Valkyrie bomber, and the B-1 Lancer bomber.

-After World War II, Atwood used North American's resources to make its business indispensable in new high-tech fields such as the Apollo program.
+After World War II, Atwood used North American's resources to make its business indispensable in new high-tech fields such as winning the Apollo program, headed by Harrison Storms..

 In 1960 he became CEO and in 1962 he became chairman of the board, following the death of Dutch Kindelberger in 1962.
 In 1967, Atwood partnered with Willard Rockwell to form North American Rockwell.
 He was president and CEO of the new company.

 Atwood retired in 1970 and held a position on the board until 1978.
 He died on March 5, 1999.